thomazmoon/functions_avoiding_side_effects/task02.md

 Reorganize the given function such that a new array is returned.

 This way, what the function does is completely understood just from the return value.

+The main purpose of this exercise is to see the effects of

 #### Step 1